-By implementing the HPMP, unevaluated TCRs will be evaluated using tribal values and a treatment plan developed, as appropriate, to avoid or mitigate adverse effects to TCR eligible for listing in the CRHR/NRHP, including potential effects of recreation feature relocations and improvements.
+By implementing the HPMP, unevaluated TCRs will be evaluated and a treatment plan developed, as appropriate, to avoid or mitigate adverse effects to TCR eligible for listing in the CRHR/NRHP, including potential effects of recreation feature relocations and improvements.
 Therefore, recreation feature rehabilitation, replacement, and relocation would have a less than significant impact to TCRs.